 The science: the Golden Hour

-In emergency medicine, we work inside short physical windows.
-When we look at the data on car crashes, the time you have to act is often shorter than the time it takes for an ambulance to reach you, especially in Philly traffic.- Bleeding control.
+- Bleeding control.
 A cut to the femoral artery (the big artery in the thigh) can cause life-threatening blood loss in minutes.
 Even a fast ambulance can get stuck behind a jackknifed truck.

 - Heart events.
 The stress of bad traffic on top of existing risk factors can trigger a heart attack.
 Knowing what to do in those first minutes can preserve heart muscle.

-The Fishtown plan: a real trauma kit
+The Fishtown plan: a serious trauma kit

 Tourniquet (CAT Generation 7):